 Now that we have discussed learning Chinese with a partner more in general, including some of the opportunities and challenges it presents, let me give some tips and suggestions for better learning with a partner:

-• To switch language to Chinese, try limiting it to specific times (between 8 and 10 in the evening) or specific places (in the living room and kitchen).
+- Sitch to Chinese in specific circumstances.
+Try limiting it to specific times (between 8 and 10 in the evening) or specific places (in the living room and kitchen).
 You can also commit to speaking Chinese for at least 10 minutes before giving up.
-Next time, you might be able to do 12 minutes.
+Next time, you might be able to manage 12 minutes.

-• You can also try the opposite: speak Chinese whenever you can.
+- You can also try the opposite: speak Chinese whenever you can.
 If you know how to say “this is really tasty” in Chinese, then say that, even if everything else is in English.
-If you know how to say that you’re going out for a walk, then do that.
+If you know how to say that you’re going out for a walk, then say that in Chinese.

 Becoming fluent without a Chinese partner